 Rural exception site proposals in South Cambridgeshire must be supported by a recent Housing Needs Survey for the village or parish concerned.
 These surveys can provide a more complete picture of need as they include households that are not on the Register either because they are not aware of the system or they are aware but do not join the Register because they do not believe they have a chance of securing an affordable home.
-There were 23 Housing Needs Surveys undertaken in South Cambridgeshire villages between April 2016 and March 2021 by Cambridgeshire Acre.
-All showed evidence of local housing need and a number of consistent themes emerged from the surveys:
+There were 23 Housing Needs Surveys undertaken in South Cambridgeshire villages between April 2016 and March 2021 by Cambridgeshire villages between April 2016 and a number of consistent themes emerged from the surveys: